samuelstevens/personal-website/essays/learning-from-others.md

 title:  Learning From Others
 author:
 - Sam Stevens
-keywords: [learning, TDD]
+keywords: [learning, TDD, essay]
-abstract: How I learned to trust other's experiences and learn from then.
+abstract: How I learned to trust other's experiences and learn from them.
 ---

 # Learning From Others

+June 2019

 Recently I started using test-driven development (TDD) for any project larger than a single file.
 The merits of TDD are widespread on the internet, so I only briefly repeat what you might already know: TDD (obviously) forces you to have at least some test written, often helps you write a wider range of test cases that cover more edge cases, and lets you trust your code to do what you expect.
 I want to talk about how long it took me to begin writing my code using TDD, considering that I’d first heard about it would’ve been sometime in high school.